How to Write a Condolence Message for a Coworker: 14 Examples

 - “I’m so sorry to hear about your loss.”

-- “If there’s anything I can do, please let me know.”
+- “If there’s anything I can do to help, please don’t hesitate to ask.”

 - “You’re in my thoughts, and I’m here for you.”